Read our Fitbit Sense review and decide if you love this watch

 - EDA Scan app detects electrodermal activity which may indicate your body's response to stress and a built-in skin temperature sensor logs yours each night so you can see when it varies

 - An on-wrist skin temperature sensor tracks yours each night so you can see how it varies.
-You can also see your nightly blood oxygen levels at a glance with our collection of SpO2 clock faces
+You can also see your nightly blood oxygen levels at a glance with our collection of clock faces.Maximum operating altitude: 28,000ft

 - High & low heart rate notifications alert you if yours seems above or below your average

-- Battery lasts 6+ days—plus, fast charging gives you a full day’s charge in just 12 minutes (Varies with use and other factors; up to 12 hours with continuous GPS)
+- Battery lasts 6 plus days plus, fast charging gives you a full day’s charge in just 12 minutes (Varies with use and other factors; up to 12 hours with continuous GPS)

 - Use built-in GPS during runs, hikes, rides and more to see pace & distance without your phone and use the built-in mic and speaker to take Bluetooth calls hands-free when your phone is nearby (Requires more frequent charging)

-- Use Google Assistant or Amazon Alexa Built-in to get quick news, set bedtime reminders and alarms, control your smart home devices and more -- just by speaking to your watch (Voice assistant availability and features may vary, see fitbit.com/voice)
+- Use Google Assistant or Amazon Alexa Built-in to get quick news, set bedtime reminders and alarms, control your smart home devices and more just by speaking to your watch

 Here’s what others have said about this popular Amazon Choice product: